wikimedia/mediawiki-services-wikispeech-pronlex/README.md

 A query from the dbapi is converted to a SQL query string.
 This happens in [sql_gen.go](https://github.com/stts-se/pronlex/blob/master/dbapi/sql_gen.go).

 The query string is then used to retrieve entries using functions in `dbapi`.

-### HTTP API

-There is an HTTP server for the pronlex database.
-A more extensive documentation of the HTTP API can be accessed once the server is started (default address: http://localhost:8787).

 ### Helper commands